RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 ^^^^^^^^^^^^^^^^^

 After you train a model, you always want to check that your assistant still behaves as you expect.
-In Rasa, you use end-to-end tests defined in your ``tests/`` directory to run through test conversations that ensure both NLU and Core make correct predictions.
+In Rasa Open Source, you use end-to-end tests defined in your ``tests/`` directory to run through test conversations that ensure both NLU and Core make correct predictions.

 .. runnable::